AbdulA330/AbdulA330/README.md

 PasswordKeeper is a storage for all passwords.
 An authorized user can access all the passwords created by other users and a user can also generate a new password for a specific account (just like LastPass).

-<b>Technology used:</b> JS, HTML, CSS, Bootstrap, SQL, Express, cookie-session, bcrypt
+<b>Technology used:</b> JS, HTML, CSS, Bootstrap, SQL, Express, cookie-session, crypt

 <br/>